jourlin/codefest.epo/INSTALL.md

-# Note :
+# Warning :
-- The following instructions were tested successfully with the followings specs :
+The following instructions were tested successfully with the followings specs :
 - Ubuntu 24.04 LTS
 - Nvidia GPU with at least 6Gb VRAM (A3000 & 3060)
+You might need to adapt some parts to fit your computer and its operating system

+# Download latest release

+1.

+## Step by step installation

+*warning*: All instructions are given for installation on a Ubuntu 24.04 LTS operating system, with 32Gb RAM and 6Gb VRAM Nvidia GPU.
+They probably need to be adapted for different operating systems or machine specifications.

+1. Download latest release of the sofware :
 # How to install Flask server

 ## Commands to run in your linux terminal